MatrixMe00/Web-Snippet/README.md

-# Web Snippet
+# Web-Snippet
- This repostitory will be used to hold details of small web snippets that can be added to a website depending on what is needed.
+ This is for my own web snippets which can be added at any time